 This is always an option, but taking magnesium this way can irritate the bowel and lead to loose bowel movements.
 It also doesn’t get absorbed as well as possible.
 “Experts estimate that magnesium absorption in the digestive system ranges from 20-55%, depending on the source, meaning that half or more of the magnesium leaves the body as waste.” read more

-Apply Magnesium Oil Topically
+Spray Magnesium Oil Topically

 This is the the way I have chosen to use it and my favourite option.
 The magnesium moves directly into the blood and tissues, replenishing the body’s needed magnesium stores more quickly and bypassing the kidneys.
 Also, using this method the body only absorbs what it needs.
 So it is difficult to over do it with magnesium oil spray which is a great.
+If you use the spray you also do not have to worry about magnesium dosage as your body will only absorb what it needs.

 You can buy magnesium oil (which is what I do, and I bought this brand which is 100% natural!
 I LOVE IT), or you can make your own.